-Khurana holds a B.A. from Oberlin College, an Ed.M from Harvard University, and

-    an M.F.A. in Film - Directing, from Columbia University’s School of the Arts.
-In

-    2009, she was named as one of NY Women in Film & Television’s “Emerging Female

-    Directors.”
-Her work has been supported by the Tribeca Film Institute, the

-    International Documentary Association, NALIP-Diverse Women in Film, Art in

-    General, the National Film Development Corporation of India, Women in Film-Los

-    Angeles, New York Foundation for the Arts, and Film Independent.
+Khurana holds a B.A. from Oberlin College, an Education Masters from Harvard University, and an M.F.A in Film Directing from Columbia University’s School of the Arts.
+In 2009, she was honored as one of NY Women in Film & Television’s notable “Emerging Female Directors.”
+Her films have been supported by the Tribeca Film Institute, the International Documentary Association, NALIP-Diverse Women in Film, Art in General, the National Film Development Corp of India, Women in Film-LA, New York Foundation for the Arts, and Film Independent.

 In 2008, Khurana co-founded Cine Qua Non Lab, an international development lab for feature films, based in Mexico and the U.S. Recent projects include And Breathe Normally, winner of the Sundance 2018 World Cinema Dramatic competition; Museo, winner of the 2018 Silver Bear Screenplay award at the Berlin FF; and La Jaula de Oro winner of the 2013 Un Certain Regard prize at Cannes.

 Since 2014, Khurana has been the Senior Video Producer at Edutopia, directing and producing the documentary series, “Schools That Work.”

 Sarita Khurana lives and works in Brooklyn, NY.